jbflores95/osticket-prereqs/README.md

 </p>
 <p>
-Now you can log into osTicket help desk.
+Now you can log intothe  osTicket help desk.
 This is what your screen should look like if we click on this link.
 You can copy and paste this into your browser.
 </p>
 http://localhost/osTicket/scp/login.php
 </p>
 <br />

-<h3>Final Thoughts</h3>
+<h2>Final Thoughts</h2>

 You and I have successfully installed osTicket.
-This was a blast, dont you think?
+This was a blast, don't you think?
 From configuring the environment to troubleshooting common setup issues, the process deepened my skills in server setup, database integration, and web applications.
 This project challenged me to apply both technical knowledge and problem-solving skills.
 Knowing how to deploy and configure tools like osTicket is directly applicable to real-world IT roles.
-I could easily see this being useful in a help desk environment or small business support team.
+I could easily see this being useful in a help desk environment or a small business support team.